AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-37748-graphql-query-returns-products-not-assigned-to-shared-catalog.md

 ---
-description: The MDVA-37748 patch fixes the issue where a GraphQL query returns products not assigned to a shared catalog.
-This patch is available when the Quality Patches Tool (QPT) 1.1.5 is installed.
-The patch ID is MDVA-37748.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-37748: GraphQL query returns products not assigned to shared catalog"
 labels: Support Tools,QPT patches,Quality Patches Tool,Magneto Commerce Cloud,QPT 1.1.5,Adobe Commerce,cloud infrastructure,on-premises,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.0,2.4.0-p1
-title: 'MDVA-37748: GraphQL query returns products not assigned to shared catalog'
 ---

-# MDVA-37748: GraphQL query returns products not assigned to shared catalog

 The MDVA-37748 patch fixes the issue where a GraphQL query returns products not assigned to a shared catalog.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.5 is installed.
 The patch ID is MDVA-37748.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.